 - Place the rocker or weight over the vent and allow the pressure to come up to 11 pounds for dial gauge for altitudes 2,000 feet above sea level or lower for every additional 2,000 feet above sea level increase by 1 extra pound .
 Can at 10 pounds of pressure using a weighted gauge for altitudes 1,000 feet above sea level or lower, if altitude is 1,001 feet above sea level increase to 15 pounds of pressure for weighted gauge.

-- Process at 11 pounds of pressure for 20-25 minutes (20 minutes for pint size jars, 25 minutes for quart-size jars).
+- Process at 11 pounds of pressure for 60 minutes for pint jars or 75 minutes for quart jars.

 - Turn off heat and allow pressure to come down naturally (about 30-60 minutes).